|

 and yearns to be buried in his native Santiago del Estero - the

 province from which the chacarera comes.
-It's a long song, but the words
+It's a long song, but the

 are interesting.